 - Using consistent flooring throughout to make spaces feel larger and cohesive

-It’s also smart to avoid overly trendy looks that might age quickly.
-A bright accent wall or bold pattern could look stylish today but be a turn-off in just a couple of years.
-Keeping finishes timeless ensures the home feels fresh to future buyers or renters without needing another round of updates.
+One thing to avoid is chasing overly trendy looks that might age quickly.
+A bold accent wall or loud pattern could look sharp today and feel dated in just a couple of years.
+Keeping finishes timeless ensures the home feels fresh to future buyers or renters without needing another round of updates too soon.

-So after handling kitchens, bathrooms, and even the yard, don’t overlook decorating.
-It’s often the finishing touch that ties everything together—and makes buyers or tenants instantly imagine themselves living there.
+So after handling kitchens, bathrooms, and the yard, don’t overlook decorating.
+It’s often the finishing touch that ties everything together and makes buyers or tenants instantly picture themselves living there.

 Low-Cost & High Impact Updates

-Sometimes, the smallest updates make the biggest difference—especially when you’re working with a tight budget or want to prep a property quickly for sale or rental.
-Here are some of the best low-cost, high-impact changes that consistently add appeal and support your property’s value.
+Sometimes the smallest updates make the biggest difference, especially when you’re working with a tight budget or want to prep a property quickly for sale or rental.
+The best low-cost, high-impact changes consistently add appeal and quietly support your property’s value without requiring a major financial commitment.

 - Fresh Paint: A new coat of paint in neutral tones immediately brightens spaces and makes them look clean.
 It’s one of the cheapest ways to transform a home and typically costs just a few hundred dollars per room.